willi123yao/Cyberthon2020_Writeups/network_security/loosen_that_ratchet/README.md

 However, even after doing so there isn't any valuable information that we can get out from here as everything seems to be encrypted.
 Or so I thought...

 Since this challenge involves encryption, we will first think of the length of the encrypted ciphertext.
-Sorting the packets by length reveals something special as shown, the smallest HTTP data is actually in **plaintext**!
+Sorting the packets by length reveals something special as shown, the smallest HTTP packet is actually in **plaintext**!

 ![Interesting find](https://raw.githubusercontent.com/willi123yao/Cyberthon2020_Writeups/master/network_security/loosen_that_ratchet/image-2.png)